 See all the things you can buy with your Wise debit card

-How can I change the PIN number of the Wise Borderless debit card?
+How can I change the PIN number of the Wise Multi-Currency debit card?

 Have you used the feature to change your Wise PIN number elsewhere?
 Please post it in the comments and I’ll update this blog post.